Jagerfield/Android-Utilities-Library/README.md

 ## Privacy Policy

-This app sample will request the follwoing permissions which require user approval and are used for demonstration purposes only:
+This app sample will request the follwoing permissions below which require user approval and are used for demonstration purposes only.
+No data is shared or used outside this app.

 * WRITE_EXTERNAL_STORAGE
 * BODY_SENSORS